kingashari/hksuperG/README.md

 In the version 1.6 update, we decided to remove a feature that I found to be unnecessary.
 After careful consideration and thorough research, I have decided to eliminate the dead number feature.
 This will be replaced with a feature that allows users to eliminate numbers that have already been drawn or that they believe will not be drawn.

-If the dead number has an error or can't be run, you can replace it in the Python script, look for the code 'url = 'xxxxxxxxxxxxxxx' and contact me, I'll give you a small update
+in 1.7 if the dead number has an error or can't be run, you can replace it in the Python script, look for the code 'url = 'xxxxxxxxxxxxxxx' and contact me, I'll give you a small update